sebproell/4C/.github/pull_request_template.md

 Keep the description of the PR always up-to-date and concise.
 -->

-## Related Issues and Merge Requests
+## Related Issues and Pull Requests
 <!--
 If applicable, let us know how this pull request is related to any other open issues or pull requests by linking to them here.
 Some suggestion for keywords: